daniel-hancock33/db2-genius-hub-lab/04-04-alerts-and-jobs.md

     <img src="images/GH-job-alert.png" width="800"/>

+   > **ℹ️ Note:** The alert might take some time to show up as the query needs to be running for a few minutes to be trigger the CPU alert.

 10. When the alert appears, stop the job to avoid excessive CPU consumption.
 Select your job **(a)** and click **Stop (b)**.

     <img src="images/GH-job-stop.png" width="800"/>